🦞OpenClaw Guide

 Is Mac the best platform for OpenClaw?

 Yes, for most users.
 Apple Silicon Macs are powerful, energy efficient, and run 24/7 silently.
 The deep macOS integrations (Notes, Reminders, Calendar, iMessage) aren't available on Windows or Linux.
 The Mac Mini M4 at ~$600 is the sweet spot.
+That said, OpenClaw Cloud gives you the same experience without buying hardware.

 Which Mac should I buy for OpenClaw?